 Tracing its origin back to Spacewar!
-(1962), the first widely-recognised and referenced esports event took place at Stanford University in 1972 with 24 players competing for a subscription to Rolling Stone magazine.
+(1962), the first widely-recognized and referenced esports event took place at Stanford University in 1972, with 24 players competing for a subscription to Rolling Stone magazine.

 Esports began to enter the mainstream in the 1990s with Street Fighter, Quake, Counter-Strike and StarCraft becoming the staple for LAN (Local Area Network) competitions across North America, Europe and Asia.

 StarCraft, in particular, gained massive popularity in South Korea, becoming the first esports title to have a dedicated ecosystem that broadcast the game’s competitions on South Korean TV.

 The top three most popular esports titles as of 2021 are League of Legends, Counter-Strike: Global Offensive (CS:GO) and DOTA 2.